 They say that money talks, but these days, it seems credit is more important than having plenty of cash at your disposal.
 Banks, lenders and many businesses are often more concerned with a good credit score than how much cash you currently have on hand.

 You might think you need a credit card or two to build your credit score, but this isn’t true.
-You can build credit without using your credit card, or even possessing one.
+Learn how to improve your credit score without using your credit card, or even possessing one.

 If you pay utility bills, cable bills or rent, you may already be on your way to building good credit.
 As long as your payments are always on time, you can ask the various companies to report your good payment behavior to one or all of the three major credit bureaus.
 These companies may not honor your request, but it can only help your credit score if they do.